microsoft/fluentui/packages/experiments/README.md

 ##### Experimental components for Office UI Fabric React

 These are not production ready components and __should never be used in product__.
-This experimental space is useful for testing new components whos API might change before final release.
+This experimental space is useful for testing new components whose API might change before final release.

-To import experimantal components:
+To import experimental components:

 ```js
 import { ComponentName } from '@uifabric/experiments/lib/ComponentName';